Saturday, October 26, 2019

 "Maine's Fast Electric Railroad."

-Over the years rumors continued to persist that the Narcissus was still remarkably well-preserved and the Society by now was sufficiently well equipped with transportation equipment, and willing to gamble on acquiring a car body of merit that might be re-equipped at a later date.
+Over the years, rumors continued to persist that the Narcissus was still remarkably well-preserved and the Society, by now was sufficiently equipped with transportation equipment, and willing to gamble on acquiring a car body of merit that might be re-equipped at a later date.
 Accordingly, contact was made with the owner, Mr. J. Henri Vallee of Lewiston.
 By then, the general manager of the Museum, Dwight B. Minnick, and a verbal agreement was made that the car could be acquired by the Society in exchange for equivalent housing if so done before Mr. Vallee's retirement.

 J. Henri Vallee in Sabattus, Maine.
 The Narcissus is in the